From a town still haunted by vampires to a gruesome tower made of skulls, these are the most interesting facts about Serbia.

 27. Finally, one of the more obscure facts about Serbia is that in 2013, the world’s largest sausage coil was produced in Turija, Serbia.
 Measuring 3.97m (13ft) in diameter and weighing around 340kg (750lb) it took over seven hours to cook.

-Every effort has been made to verify these facts about Serbia using primary sources.
+We strive to verify all facts using authoritative and primary sources where possible.
 However, if you find an error or have any questions, please contact us.